For most European long-distance railway journeys, travellers can now choose between different ticketing services when making a booking

 It doesn't offer less expensive prices than the train operator’s booking websites, but what it does do is make the cheapest tickets available on a route easy to find; and it doesn't charge booking fees.

-As will be seen on the screens below, when you look up a journey on SaveATrain its search results are price led, meaning that the cheapest trains on the route and date on which you want to travel, are listed first.
+As will be seen on the screens above, when you look up a journey on SaveATrain its search results are price led, meaning that the cheapest trains on the route and date on which you want to travel, are listed first.

 Though take care if you want to travel at a specific time, even though the search facility on its home page includes choosing a departure time.